RyanGao67/ComputerScience/laserfiche_interview.md

 ### What do you like most about computer science?

+### Was pretty much on why Laserfiche and other behavorial questions.

+### 3. What is virtual distructor

 ### Polymorphism
 * Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.